mbenalaya/onem2m-analytics/README.md

 The binary, config and starting script will be generated under the folder "target"

 ### Configure the analytics
-You can configure the interworking using the file config.ini
+Use the config.ini file to make your configuration

 #### MQTT parameters
 ```sh